Posted on July 14, 2020

 Take any necessary medications as prescribed by your dentist

 Depending on the procedure that you are having, your dentist may write you a prescription that you need to take before and/or after the procedure.
-For example, if your dentist prescribes an antibiotic, you need to take it – even if you are feeling ok afterward.
+For example, if your dentist prescribes an antibiotic, you need to take it – even if you are feeling ok afterwards.

 Pain killers can help you avoid discomfort during and after the procedure.
 Antibiotics help to prevent infection, which can pose serious risks to your health and help you avoid costly follow-up treatments.